๐ Table of Contents

 | Architecture | Client-server (Docker daemon) | Daemonless (fork-exec) |

-| Root Required | Root daemon by default (rootless mode available) | Rootless by default |
+| Root Required | Root daemon default; rootless mode available (v20.10+, user namespaces) | Rootless by default (native, no extra config) |

 | CLI Compatibility | docker (native) | podman (docker-compatible alias) |

-| Compose Support | Docker Compose (native, V2 integrated) | Podman Compose (community) or podman-compose |
+| Compose Support | Docker Compose V2 (native, mature) | podman-compose (community) โ gaps in networking & depends_on |

 | Kubernetes YAML | docker compose (not K8s-native) | podman generate kube / podman play kube |

-| Desktop App | Docker Desktop (macOS, Windows, Linux) | Podman Desktop (macOS, Windows, Linux) |
+| Desktop App | Docker Desktop (GUI, Dashboard, Extensions ecosystem) | Podman Desktop (functional but less mature GUI) |

-| Image Building | docker build (BuildKit) | podman build (Buildah-compatible) |
+| Image Building | docker build (BuildKit) | podman build (Buildah) โ some multi-stage/cache differences |

-| License | Docker Desktop: BSL 1.1 (companies >250 employees need license) | Apache 2.0 (fully open source) |
+| License | Docker Desktop: BSL 1.1 (>250 employees need paid license) | Apache 2.0 (fully open source) |

-| GitHub Stars | 70K+ (Moby) | 24K+ (containers/podman) |
+| GitHub Stars | 70K+ (Moby engine; CLI/Desktop more popular) | 24K+ (containers/podman) |

 | G2 Rating | 4.5/5 (1,200 reviews) | 4.3/5 (180 reviews) |